Subaru Forester hybrid interior, dashboard & comfort

 - 4Engines, drive & performancePerformance is a bit weak on the road, but once you head off it, the Subaru Forester e-Boxer hybrid is king of this class

-- 5Interior & comfort - currently readingThe Subaru Forester e-Boxer hybrid is well equipped, if rather dated-looking inside
+- 5Interior, dashboard & comfort - currently readingThe Subaru Forester e-Boxer hybrid is well equipped, if rather dated-looking inside